twhlynch/BlobbierTennis/README.md

 Automated modding for Blobby Tennis by Slin

-Copy and modify `configs/example.json` and `configs/assets/example` and run `modder.py` to generate mods for each config.
+Copy and modify `configs/example` and run `modder.py` to generate a mod for each config.

 ## Prerequisites